 The RO2019 workshop was at IEEE eScience Conference 2019 in San Diego, US.
 This successful workshop followed the initial RO2018.
 Proceedings of accepted papers and talks are available, along with links to slides and posters.

-“Research Objects” describes an emerging approach to the publication, and exchange of scholarly information on the Web that aims to improve its reuse and reproducibility by:
+Researchobject.org aims to map the landscape of initiatives and activity in the development of Research Objects, an emerging approach to the publication, and exchange of scholarly information on the Web.
+Research Objects aim to improve reuse and reproducibility by: